Our strategy – Nottingham is Research

 Our research is only possible because of the patients, carers and families who volunteer to take part.
-In 2017/18 over 11,000 people took part in clinical trials across Nottingham, enabling us to test new treatments, technology and therapies which will help to improve healthcare for thousands of people.
-Through the BRC we aim to provide more opportunities to take part, get involved and have a voice in the research that we do.
+In 2018/19 more people than ever before took part in a clinical research trial.
+Over 14,000 volunteers across Nottingham enabled researchers to test new treatments, technology and therapies which will help to improve healthcare for thousands of people.
+Through the BRC and the Nottingham Clinical Research Facility, we aim to provide more opportunities for local communities to get involved and have a voice in the research that we do.

-We offer a range of opportunities for you to share your views and to help shape the work of the Nottingham BRC.
-We are particularly interested in hearing from you, if you have lived experience relevant to any of our six research themes.
+We offer a range of opportunities for you to share your views and to help shape the work of the BRC and the Nottingham Clinical Research Facility.
+We are particularly interested in talking to you, if you have lived experience relevant to any of our six research themes.